 Once the Ashwagandha extracts are consumed, they increase the insulin sensitivity within the muscle cells and help reduce blood sugar levels, especially in diabetic people.
 Ashwagandha also helps in the reduction of cortisol levels which is stress causing hormone that, when produced in high levels, results in high blood sugar levels which are conditions associated to develop during the winter season.

 Researchers of Ayurvedic medicine attribute 85% of human diseases as a result of digestion issues.
 Considering that probiotics are bacteria that naturally occur in the intestines and boost the digestion process by fighting other forms of bad bacteria.
-Probiotics greatly contribute to the health and fitness of the gastrointestinal tract by introducing digestive and metabolic regulators.
+Probiotics greatly contribute to the health of the gastrointestinal tract by introducing digestive and metabolic regulators.

 - Lion’s Mane mushrooms